|

 IRAs: Both Schwab and Merrill offer retirement accounts.
 Merrill, but not Schwab, charges $49.95 to close an IRA.

-Fully-Paid Securities Lending: Schwab lets customers earn extra money by lending out their stock shares.
+Fully-Paid Securities Lending: Schwab customers can earn extra cash by lending out their stock shares.

-Fractional Shares: You can use whole dollars to buy stocks at Schwab (for stocks outside the S&P 500, use Schwab’s Investment Themes).
+Fractional Shares: Stock trades at Schwab can be placed using whole dollars (for stocks outside the S&P 500, traders need to use Schwab’s Investment Themes).

 Winner: Schwab